epccs/RPUpi/Hardware/Testing/linux.md

 avrdude -v -p atmega328p -c arduino -P /dev/ttyAMA0 -b 115200 -U flash:w:Adc.hex
 ```

-The BOOT_PORT needs to change from /dev/ttyUSB0 to /dev/ttyAMA0.
-Probably the easy thing to do is add a new rule to bootload from a Pi host (TBD).
+The BOOT_PORT is detected for /dev/ttyUSB0 (RPUftdi with Ubuntu) or /dev/ttyAMA0 (RPUpi with Raspbian on a Pi Zero) in the Makefile.

 The option -c arduino (programmer-id) means an optiboot programmer is going to be the target.
 I have put the optiboot bootloader on the ATmega328p in RPUno.